gophercoders/website/content/teachernotes/KS2/lower/further-numbers.md

 {{< /hilight >}}

 In the case where division and multiplication in the same expression without brackets the evaluation order is left to right.
-As in.
+As in

 {{< hilight lang="txt" style="edit-gedit" lineNumbers="n" >}}
 4 * 5 / 2 is (4 * 5) / 2 = 10